 Course and Fee Statements will be mailed to students with a remaining balance after all financial aid is posted.

-If an account is not paid in full at the end of a semester, it will become past due and the following procedures will be followed:
+If an account is not paid in full at the end of a semester, it will become past due.
+SRC may use any and all means necessary to collect this debt in accordance with state and federal laws.
+The \ and the following procedures will be followed:

 A second and final notice will be sent requesting payment in full by the end of the semester.